-An Australian-French psychological thriller set in Germany, Berlin Syndrome is Cate Shortland's third feature film.
-In this clip Clare Havel (Teresa Palmer), an Australian backpacker travelling in Germany, meets Berlin local Andi (Max Riemelt).
+An Australian psychological thriller set in Germany, Berlin Syndrome is Cate Shortland's third feature film.
+In this clip Clare Havel (Teresa Palmer), an Australian backpacker and photographer travelling in Germany, has met Berlin local Andi (Max Riemelt).

 Under Shortland's direction Max's performance alternates between boyish charm, as we see here, and controlling sociopath, making it impossible to look away.

-Shortland skillfully builds tension in this scene giving us clues that something isn't right – from the claustrophobic soundtrack (creeking doors, animal cries and tunnel noises) to Bryony Marks' subtle, eery musical score.
+Shortland skilfully builds tension in this scene by giving us clues that something isn't right – from the claustrophobic soundscape (of creaking doors, animal cries and tunnel noises) to Bryony Marks' subtle, eerie musical score.

-As with all of Shortland's work, every department works together beautifully to build a visual and sonic mood.
-Melinda Doring's production design deliberately situates us in a haunted and dark take on former-East Germany.
+As with all of Shortland's films, every department works together beautifully to build a visual and sonic mood.
+Melinda Doring's production design deliberately situates us in a haunted and dark representation of the former East Germany.

-The film was nominated for the Grand Jury Prize for World Cinema (Dramatic) along with 8 AACTA Award nominations.
-Marks' soundtrack won a Film Critics Circle of Australia award for best original score.
+The film was nominated for the Grand Jury Prize for World Cinema – Dramatic at the Sundance Film Festival, as well as 8 AACTA Awards.
+Marks' score won the Film Critics' Circle of Australia award for Best Original Music.